adamakiva/movie-reservation-system/README.md

 **CORS** on the other hand is handled on the server level.
 The reason for that is the ability to be able to handle dynamic values.

+### Express `.send` vs `.json`

+**`.json`** forces the response to be of type json, no matter what is it called on.
+**`.send`** checks the options is receives and returns the matching type.
+For example, string type will be returned as text/html and not application/json.
+A downside may be that you be unsure what is the type which is returned.
+However, since I'll implement everything, I don't really care